Turkey's state banks likely to follow central bank and slash rates on Monday -sources - Up News Info

 Article content

 Central bank data shows that average rates on these loans has held near 20% this year, though one of the sources said it was between 17.5% and 18% at state banks.
-These rates are among lending rates that banks are expected to cut on Monday, according to the three sources.
+These rates are among those that banks are expected to cut on Monday, according to the three sources.

 Thursday’s rate cut was the second by the central bank in two months, following a 100-basis-point cut in September.
-Policy easing has sent the lira tumbling 13% against the dollar since the beginning of September, to hit an all-time low of 9.66 on Friday, pushing inflation higher via imports.
+Policy easing has sent the lira tumbling 13% against the dollar since the beginning of September, to hit an all-time low of 9.75 in early trade on Monday, pushing inflation higher via imports.

 Erich Arispe, Fitch Ratings senior director who covers Turkey, told Reuters on Friday that the jump in market yields after Thursday’s rate cut shows that “risk perceptions play a role in financing conditions” for Turkey.